sarastanton/sarastanton.github.io/_posts/2017-01-02-hello_world_or_why_im_here.markdown

 * **Endless possibilities.**  It gives me a sense of security to know that I'll be gaining skills that are incredibly in demand right now, and which will open doors for me in ways that I can't even conceive of right now.
 There are so many directions that a career in programming can go.

 You can follow my adventures in programming right here on my blog!
-You can also find me at @codename-sara on Twitter.
+You can also find me at @codename_sara on Twitter.